abdulghani/blissful-ignorance/notes.md

 it's up to us to live within the locality and infinity

-certainly flips it into unbounded recursion
+certainty flips it into unbounded recursion